 You spend time driving out, measuring, preparing a detailed estimate, and sending it over.
 If they don't respond within 48 hours, you mentally mark it as lost and move on.
 No follow-up call.
 No second touch.
 No structured re-engagement.

-This is the single largest revenue leak in home services.
+This is the single largest revenue leak in service businesses.
 Salesforce research shows 80% of sales require 5+ contacts before a customer commits.
 The industry average for follow-up attempts in home services is 1.2.
 You're losing jobs not because your price was wrong, but because you stopped before the customer was ready.

 The Math